What personal data we collect and why we collect it.

 - Download resources

 Contact and sign up forms

-If you sign up as a member, we will collect your name and contact information so we can get in touch with you and so you can maintain your account.
+If you sign up for our e-newsletter, we will collect your name and contact information and store it on our CRM database so that we can get in touch with you as directed and to maintain your contact account.

-We do not share these details with anyone.
+We do not share these details with anyone outside our team.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 Like most websites this website use ‘cookies’.
 These are small data files which are stored on your device in order to improve the functionality and management of the site.